Super-brawl-team/epsilon/docs/poincare/index.md

 The type of a C++ object is used by the compiler to generate a vtable.
 A vtable is a lookup table that tells which function to call for a given object class, hence creating polymorphism.
 Once the vtable has been built, the compiler completely discards the type information of a given object.

-The problem with vtables is that they allow polyphormism based on a single class only: you can have different code called on a Node depending on whether it's an addition or a multiplication.
+The problem with vtables is that they allow polymorphism based on a single class only: you can have different code called on a Node depending on whether it's an addition or a multiplication.
 But vtables can't handle dynamic behavior based on two parameters.
 For example, if you want to call a function depending on the type of two parameters, vtables can't do that.

 That case happens quite often in Poincare: for example, if an expression contains the addition of another addition, we can merge both nodes in a single one ($$1+(\pi+x)$$ is $$1+\pi+x$$), see figure below).
 And we want to implement this behavior only if both nodes are additions.